yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 ![dockerhub.png](images/dockerhub.png "dockerhub.png")

+The image no longer exists on dockerhub and the entire `kubrnetesio` account has been removed.

 ---
 ### Prevention

+To prevent this there are a few different things that can be done:
 - Don't allow anonymous access
 - Don't expose the api server to the entire Internet
 - Only allow signed trusted images to run on the cluster